Get informed about Michigan's 2026 judicial elections with our detailed voter guide covering the...

 The Michigan Senate is made up of 38 members, each representing approximately 247,000 to 273,000 residents.
 State senators serve four-year terms and are elected in the same cycle as the Governor, Secretary of State, and Attorney General.

 This article summarizes the current state of the election for District 35 and what’s publicly known so far about the candidates, based on official filings, news reports, and candidate communications.
-It will be updated as new information becomes available.
+Bookmark this page for reference throughout the campaign and follow the candidates on social media.

 Are you in Michigan Senate District 35?